mariabarquero/HTTP-With-Flask/README.md

 Http service get with flask

-I you want create a virtual enviroment you can use the next command
+If you want create a virtual enviroment you can use the next command

 ```
 virtualenv venv